 In the eyes of Ayurveda, the energetic force known as Vata is inevitably increased during travel.
-This leads to high anxiety, restless mind, sleep issues, overall depletion, gas, bloating and constipation.
-Therefore, it is vital to pacify the Vata before, during and after times of travel.
+This leads to high anxiety, a restless mind, sleep issues, overall depletion, gas, bloating, and constipation.
+Therefore, it is vital to pacify the Vata before, during, and after times of travel.
 Eating a Vata-soothing diet is one way to help keep overall balance during travel.
 Here are some of the basic Ayurvedic guidelines to keep in mind.

 Dietary Guidelines for Healthy Travel